opendatasoft/elasticsearch-plugin-geoshape/README.md

 ### Geohash clustering aggregation

 This aggregations computes a geohash precision from a `zoom` and a `distance` (in pixel).
-It groups points (from `field` parameter) into buckets that represent geohash cells and computes each buckets center.
+It groups points (from `field` parameter) into buckets that represent geohash cells and computes each bucket's center.
-Then it merges these cells if distance between two cluster centers is lower than `distance` parameter.
+Then it merges these cells if the distance between two clusters' centers is lower than the `distance` parameter.

 ```json
 {